meowoodie/Spatio-Temporal-Point-Process-Simulator/README.md

 ### Examples

-A simple example for simulating a spatio-temporal hawkes point process by using `stppg`.
+A simple example for simulating a spatio-temporal hawkes point process equipped with a standard diffusion kernel by using `stppg`.
 ```python
 from stppg import DiffusionKernel, HawkesLam, MarkedSpatialTemporalPointProcess
 from utils import plot_spatio_temporal_points, plot_spatial_intensity